School Board Integrity Program

 Good News

-Restore Parental Rights in Education is a 501(c)(3) nonprofit organization.
-Our overall mission of empowering citizens in their K-12 communities requires a commitment to research and report on district issues, continually update our knowledge base, and train grassroots advocates.
-Partners like you help us achieve our mission.
+Empowering citizens in their K-12 communities requires a commitment to research and report district issues, continually update our knowledge base, and partner with grassroots advocates.
+Partners like you help us advance our mission.

 Increase community awareness around K-12 policies and practices